-During this expedition, R/V ANGARI hosted shark researchers from Florida International University (FIU) and Florida Atlantic University (FAU) for a look at the blacktip shark migration along the cost of Palm Beach County, Florida.
+R/V ANGARI welcomed aboard local media and shark researchers from Florida International University (FIU) and Florida Atlantic University (FAU) for a look at the blacktip shark migration along the coast of Palm Beach County, Florida.

 About the Expedition:

 Shark scientists from Florida International University (FIU) and Florida Atlantic University (FAU) joined forces to study dynamics of the ongoing blacktip shark migration.
 This annual migration occurs along Palm Beach County with thousands of blacktip sharks appearing in late winter and staying into early spring.
-The researchers came onboard R/V ANGARI for a blacktip shark research experience off Singer Island where the migration was examined from above, below and at the surface.
+Local media correspondents and reporters were invited onboard R/V ANGARI to work with the researchers to better understand the blacktip shark migration.

 Mike Heithaus is the Dean of the FIU College of Arts, Sciences & Education and a marine ecologist specializing in predator-prey interactions and the ecological importance of sharks.
 Heithaus’s research leverages cutting-edge technologies, including drones and animal-borne cameras, to unravel the mysterious lives of hard-to-study marine creatures.
 Prior to joining FIU, Heithaus was a scientist at Mote Marine Laboratory’s Center for Shark Research, hosted a show on National Geographic and has been involved in the production of over a dozen natural history documentaries, including two on Shark Week.